 How we do it

-Playgroup NSW exists because of the thousands of committed and enthusiastic members and volunteers who run local community playgroups, attend local playgroups and serve on playgroup committees and on Playgroup NSW’s Board of Management.
+Playgroup NSW exists because of the thousands of committed and enthusiastic members who attend local playgroups, volunteers who run our community playgroups by serving on their playgroup’s committee and those elected to our dedicated Board of Management.

-Playgroup NSW is supported by State and Federal government funding, membership fees, one-off grants, fundraising activities throughout the year and through the sponsorship of corporate partners.
+Playgroup NSW is supported by State and Federal government funding, membership fees, one-off grants and the sponsorship of corporate partners.

 Playgroup is for you, me and everybody